 Symmetry played a big part in the design of this watch as we can see specific design maneuvers that indicate a preference for a look that is perfectly balanced even if you split it right down the middle.

-Some of the things that indicate this is that the apertures for day of the week and the name of the month are in the space just below the 12 o'clock position, the Moonphase complication diametrically opposing it at the 6 o'clock position and the choice was made to use a watchmakers four (a substitution for the Roman Numeral IV which appears on watches and clocks like IIII) to offset the VIII on the left side of the watch at the 8 o'clock position.
+Some of the things that indicate this is that the apertures for the day of the week and the name of the month are in the space just below the 12 o'clock position, the Moonphase complication diametrically opposing it at the 6 o'clock position, and the choice was made to use a watchmakers four (a substitution for the Roman Numeral IV which appears on watches and clocks like IIII) to offset the VIII on the left side of the watch at the 8 o'clock position.

 Other than a crown on the right side of the case and the blue wavy date hand this watch is perfectly balanced both visually and physically and is simply put, a piece of mechanical and aesthetic beauty.